MotasemAlfarra/starter-academic/content/publication/decision_boundaries_non_featured/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Juan C. Perez
 - Adel Bibi
-- Ali Thabet
+- Hasan Hammoud
-- Pablo Arbeláez
+- Mohamed Gaafar
 - Bernard Ghanem

 # Author notes (optional)